TheFlameLang/Flame/README.md

 ### Flame
-Flame is programming language that transpiles into C++
+Flame is programming language that transpiles into C++(switch to C soon :D)